kriskowal/asap/README.md

 - iPhone Safari 7–7.1
 - Safari 6–7

-In the absense of mutation observers, there are a few browsers, and situations like web workers in some of the above browsers,  where [message channels][] would be a useful way to avoid falling back to timers.
+In the absence of mutation observers, there are a few browsers, and situations like web workers in some of the above browsers,  where [message channels][] would be a useful way to avoid falling back to timers.
 Message channels give direct access to the HTML [task queue][], so the ASAP